Honey (Bobby Goldsboro song): Release

-"Honey" was released as a single in the U.S. in February 1968.
-While Shane's recording reached only 104 on the Bubbling Under chart, Goldsboro's version quickly reached the top of the chart in April.
+Goldsboro's recording of "Honey" was released as a single in the U.S. in February 1968.
+While Shane's recording reached only 104 on the Bubbling Under chart, Goldsboro's version became successful very quickly, and reached the top of the chart in April.
 It spent five weeks at No. 1 on the Billboard Hot 100 singles chart (the 200th song to reach No. 1 on that chart), from April 7 to May 11, and three weeks atop Billboard's Hot Country Singles chart.
 It was preceded on the Billboard Hot 100 by "(Sittin' on) the Dock of the Bay" by Otis Redding and was followed by Archie Bell & the Drells' "Tighten Up".
 It was Goldsboro's only No. 1 hit on the Pop Singles and Country Singles charts and it was his first song to top the Adult Contemporary chart.
 Billboard ranked the record as the No. 3 song for 1968.

-"Honey" reached No. 2 on the UK Singles Chart and a re-release of the single in the United Kingdom in 1975 reached No. 2 again.
+"Honey" reached No. 2 on the UK Singles Chart on its initial release in 1968, and a re-release of the single in the United Kingdom in 1975 also reached No. 2.
 In Australia, it spent four weeks at No. 1 on the ARIA Charts, replacing the Beatles' "Lady Madonna", and was the No. 6 song of 1968.

 Reception

 "Honey" was immediately and immensely popular.
 It sold a million copies in its first three weeks, the fastest-selling record in the history of United Artists.
 It was certified gold on April 4, 1968, the same day that Martin Luther King Jr. was assassinated, an event that may have helped the sales of the single.
 It was the best-selling record worldwide for 1968, even more popular than "Hey Jude".
 It was a crossover hit, topping both the pop and country singles charts, one of only three songs to do so in the 1960s.

 The recording was nominated for two Grammy Awards in 1968: Record of the Year and Best Contemporary-Pop Vocal Performance, Male.
 It was awarded Song of the Year in 1968 by the Country Music Association.

+Today the song is sometimes dismissed or disparaged, its contemporary popularity notwithstanding.
+It has been called "innocuous pop", "classy schlock", more "dreadful" than Pavarotti, and, hyperbolically, the "Worst Song of All Time" by a writer whose ambivalent antipathy left him "transfixed" by "one of the biggest songs of the year."